-Intention is key with Anusara yoga and time must be taken before each session to lay out an energy affirming and uplifting intention.
-Anusara is a form of tantra yoga.
+Intention is key with and time must be taken before each session to lay out an energy affirming and uplifting intention.
 Tantra yoga focuses on energies in the body.
 These forces are subtle but can have a major impact on the body once we start to work with them.

 Another way that Anusara yoga differs from other hatha yoga variants is that teachers are not encouraged to “fix” poses.
 It can be the case that a yoga teacher may help you adjust your body so that you can get into a certain position.
 Anusara however, looks upon the yoga teacher role as an unveiler of beauty rather than a fixer of a problem.
 In addition, class participants learn the rules and principles of alignment so that they may in future align themselves.

 There are a whole host of benefits to be gained from consistent Anusara yoga practice.
 Strength and flexibility are the two main advantages for the body.
 Spiritually, practitioners should feel increased feelings of joy and positivity as fostering feelings of well-being take centre stage during this practice.

 Anusara follows traditional hatha practice.
 The key poses include foundational staples such as downward facing dog and cobra pose.
 Movements are meticulously coordinated with breath to maximize mindfulness and presence throughout each session.
 Vinyasa flow is also a key component of the practice.
 Anusara yoga may use different terminology than more classical yoga methods though, which can be confusing for some.